lucasanguinetti/Deep-Learning-Power-Allocation-in-Massive-MIMO/README.md

 # Content of KERAS Code Package

-The package contains also a simulation environment, based on KERAS, to train and execute the deep learning power allocation algorithm with the max-min and max-prod power allocation strategies.
+The package containining the simulation environment, based on KERAS, to train and execute the deep learning power allocation algorithm with the max-min and max-prod power allocation strategies WILL BE PROVIDED SOON when the extended version of the article will published.

 # License and Referencing